 Why is this?
 And what is needed to speed up the switch to modern, clean, and efficient energy?
 The reasons that this woman and many others like her across Africa give for not adopting or using a clean fuel such as LPG exclusively include a mix of economic, practical, and cultural factors.

-Barriers to adoption and use of LPG
+Barriers to adoption and use of LPG in the home

 The key to ensuring a safe LPG market is the so-called ‘cylinder recirculation model’, whereby marketing companies own the cylinders.
 When the customer needs a refill, they exchange the empty cylinder for a full one that has been checked by the marketer who is responsible for its safety.
 Once this system is in place across a country, and regulated to ensure compliance, the public can feel much more confident about using LPG.
 It is also important to educate households on how to use LPG safely in the home, including checking for leaks.

 Progress against Sustainable Development Goal (SDG) -7 targets for clean energy in Africa:

-It remains to be seen how the UK Department for Business, Energy and Industrial Strategy (BEIS) applies this guidance in practice.
-But development finance from respected agencies such as the UK Government, the World Bank and others, linked to technical support, will help create the conditions for safe and effective LPG market growth.
-This, in turn, can attract the private investment required to meet the demand for clean household fuel from a rapidly growing African population.
+Such action could be very important, however, because development finance from respected agencies such as the UK Government, Norad, the World Bank and others, linked to technical support, has the potential to help create the conditions for safe and effective LPG market growth.
+This, in turn, can attract the (generally much larger) private investment required to meet the demand for clean household fuel from a rapidly growing African population.